 COSI Planetarium

-Planetarium tickets may be purchased separately or added to COSI’s general admission price.
+Purchase planetarium tickets separately or add to COSI’s general admission price.
 Tickets are $4-$8.

 The Arne Slettebak Planetarium at The Ohio State University, Smith Laboratory